Local Help for Dental Emergencies

 • Apply a cold compress to your cheek:

 Place a wrapped cold pack or a cloth-covered ice pack on the outside of your face near the sore area.
-This may help reduce inflammation and dull the sensation of pain.
+This may help reduce inflammation and dull pain.

 • Use over-the-counter pain relief if appropriate:

-Pain relief medication may be taken according to the label if it is safe for you.
-This can provide temporary relief.
+Pain relief medication may be taken as directed on the label if it is appropriate for you.
+This may offer short-term symptom support.
 Do not apply any medication or substances directly to the tooth or gums unless advised by a dental professional.

 • Elevate your head while resting:

-Keeping your head slightly elevated may reduce pressure in the area and help minimise throbbing pain, especially when lying down.
+Keeping your head slightly elevated may assist with comfort, particularly when lying down.

 • Contact an after-hours dental service if the pain is intense:

 If the discomfort is severe, worsening, or affecting your ability to sleep, it’s appropriate to contact an after-hours service.
-A professional can advise whether urgent care is needed or if it’s safe to wait until morning.
+A professional can advise on whether urgent care is appropriate or if monitoring until morning may be suitable.

 Whether a health fund contributes to the cost of emergency dental care depends on your individual policy.
 Some may include benefits for urgent appointments, while others may not.
-It’s important to check with your health fund provider before your visit, as item numbers, waiting periods, and annual limits can affect what is included in your policy.
+Patients are encouraged to check with their health fund provider before a visit, as item numbers, waiting periods, and annual limits can affect what is included in their policy.

 Hospitals generally don’t provide routine dental care.
-However, you may need to go if the toothache is severe, causes facial swelling, or affects your ability to breathe or swallow.
-In non-urgent situations, it’s more appropriate to contact a dentist.
+Hospital care may be required if a toothache is severe, causes facial swelling, or affects breathing or swallowing.
+In non-urgent situations, contacting a dentist may be suitable.
 If you’re uncertain, speaking with a healthcare professional can help guide your next step.

-A broken or infected tooth can start to worsen within 48 to 72 hours, depending on the severity and location.
-Pain may increase during this time, and there’s a higher chance of swelling, infection, or damage to nearby teeth.
+A broken or infected tooth may change or progress over time, depending on the severity and location.
+Pain can vary during this time, and there is a possibility of swelling, infection, or effects on nearby teeth.
 In some cases, if the infection spreads, it may also impact overall health, such as causing a fever.
-Even if symptoms are mild, it’s recommended to arrange an assessment as soon as possible to reduce the risk of complications.
+Even if symptoms are mild, arranging an assessment as soon as possible allows a clinician to identify any concerns early and discuss treatment options.

 Emergency dental costs in Bunbury can vary depending on the type of procedure and the complexity of your case.
 For instance, a non-surgical tooth extraction may range from approximately $100 to $400.
 These figures are general estimates only and can differ between clinics.
 Book a consultation at Eversmile Dental for a personalised estimate tailored to your needs.